 If you avoid exercise because you see it as intense, onerous and time consuming, you’re not alone.
-But you’re keeping yourself from something you could enjoy while reaping benefits from better physical and mental health to a hotter body.
+But you’re keeping yourself from something you could enjoy while reaping benefits from better physical and mental health.
 And all it may take is reframing your thoughts about it, suggests a new study.

 Titled ‘Rethinking physical activity communication’, it was conducted at the University of Michigan’s Sport, Health and Activity Research Policy Centre under director Michelle Segar, and published in the journal BMC Public Health*.